marcellogalhardo/retained/README.md

 # Retained Instance

-A lightweight library built on top of Android Architecture Component ViewModel to simplify how UI Controllers (e.g., Activity, Fragment & Composable) retain instances.
+A lightweight library built on top of Android Architecture Component ViewModel to simplify how UI Controllers (e.g., Activity, Fragment & Composable) retain instances on Android.

-Retained was a single file that I started to copy into all little apps I make with Kotlin Multiplatform with the intention to abstract away Android Jetpack's ViewModel - now it's a library.
+**Motivation:** Retained was a single file that I was copying into all side-projects I make with Kotlin Multiplatform to abstract Android Jetpack's ViewModel.
+Now it is a library.

 ## Download